4ka0/simple_sign_in/README.md

 The app itself was essentially a simple Django app for handling user sign-in, sign-out, register, password change, and password reset operations.
 AWS SES was used to deliver email for user password resets.

 The app was deployed as an AWS EC2 instance using Nginx, Gunicorn, and PostgreSQL on a Ubuntu AMI, and also used Certbot (Let’s Encrypt) for SSL certification.
-Having reached the end of the free-tier perriod, to avoid hosting costs etc., the app is no longer deployed 😢
+However, having since reached the end of the free-tier period, to avoid hosting costs etc., the app is no longer deployed 😢

 Possible improvements: Implement social authentication and allow users to upload profile images, download personal data, and delete their accounts.